Examples of Terrapin Adventure’s Team Building Goals and Exercises

-- Seeker (Staff Member) – A person that cannot see or talk but is looking for an object and/or will make or do something with the objects
+- Seeker (Staff Member) – A person that cannot see, but is tasked with searching for an object to build something with.

-- Directors (Sr. Executives) – Cannot talk but can see the seeker and must convey plan to talker.
+- Directors (Sr. Executives) – Cannot talk, but can see the Seeker and must formulate and convey their plan to the Talker.